Johirul-Amin-Rizve/Social-Network-SpringBoot/README.md

-# Social-Network-SpringBoot
+# Social-Media-SpringBoot
-This Project created with JAVA version 11 and Spring Boot With H2 Database.
+This Project created with JAVA version 11 and Built With,
+* Spring Boot 2.
+* Spring Framework 5.
+* H2 Database.
+* Thymeleaf

 # Project Theme
 Mr. Arif owns a travel agency, he has so many dreams and ideas to improve his business.
 To spread his business to customers, Mr. Arif has decided to build a website like social media where user can register and post a status by checking in location (locations which are only covered by that travel agency).